 in order to be correct, but code that liberally calls fsync

-often has poor performance.
+often has terrible performance.

 Personally, I (Jon Shea, not Dan Luu) have found the sqlite “Technical and Design Documentation” to be exceptional.
-The doc for “Atomic Commit In SQLite” is the only in-depth tutorial I have ever found on designing practical on-disk data structures, and “SQLite Query Optimizer Overview” is an outstanding introduction to database query optimizers.
+The doc for “Atomic Commit In SQLite” is the only in-depth tutorial I have ever found on designing practical, correct on-disk data structures, and “SQLite Query Optimizer Overview” is an outstanding introduction to database query optimizers.

-it into place, or 2) only append
+it into place, or (2) only append

 to existing files.
 Neither of these actions are safe. rename